To the Members of Cosmo Films Limited

 Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying standalone financial statements of Cosmo FilmsLimited the Company') which comprise the Balance Sheet as at 31 March 2020the Statement of Profit and Loss (including Other Comprehensive Income) the Cash FlowStatement and the Statement of Changes in Equity for the year then ended and a summary ofthe significant accounting policies and otherexplanatory information.
+We have audited the accompanying standalone financial statements of Cosmo Films Limited("the Company") which comprise the Balance Sheet as at 31 March 2021 theStatement of Profit and Loss including Other Comprehensive Income Statement of Changes inEquity and Statement of Cash Flows for the year then ended and notes to the standalonefinancial statements including a summary of significant accounting policies and otherexplanatory information.

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (Act') in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in India includingIndian Accounting Standards (Ind AS') specified under section 133 of the Act of thestate of affairs of the Company as at 31 March 2020 and its profit (including othercomprehensive income) its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under Section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended and other accounting principles generally accepted in India of the state ofaffairs of the Company as at 31 March 2021 and its profit (including other comprehensiveincome) changes in equity and its cash flows and for the year ended on that date.

 Basis for Opinion

-3. We conducted our audit in accordance with the Standards on Auditing specified undersection 143(10) of the Act.
-Our responsibilities under those standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
-We are independent of the Company inaccordance with the Code ofEthics issued by the Institute of Chartered Accountants of India (ICAI') togetherwith the ethical requirements that are relevant toour audit of the financial statementsunder the provisions of the Actand the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
-Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder Section 143(10) of the Act.
+Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone Ind ASFinancial Statements section of our report.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia ("the ICAI") together with the ethical requirements that are relevant toour audit of the standalone Ind AS financial statements under the provisions of the Actand the Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the ICAI's Code of Ethics.
+We believe that theaudit evidence we have obtained is sufficient and appropriate to provide a basis for ouropinion.

 Key Audit Matters

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the standalone financial statements of the current period.
-These matterswere addressed in the context of our audit of the financial statements as awhole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
+These matterswere addressed in the context of our audit of the standalone financial statements as awhole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.